Twinside/Eq/userdoc/functions/eqlib.rst

     Apply a `function` to all elements of the list

+    :param function: A function taking one argument from the list and transform it to a new element which will be the resul of the function.

     .. command-output:: eq eval "mul2(x) :> x * 2; map( mul2, [1, 2, 3, 12] )"

 .. function:: foldl( function, accumulator, list )